ATR-Lab/PepperLLMDemo/pepper_vision/README.md

 - Ensure no firewalls are blocking the WebSocket connections on port 5001.
 - Check the log files in the `logs` directory for error messages.
 - If the Pepper robot can't connect, verify the correct IP address is being used.
+- If face detection doesn't work, check that the QiSDK is properly initialized and the robot has focus.

 ## License